Southampton 1-0 Leicester: Carlos Alcaraz hits first-half winner as Saints move off bottom of Premier League

 Walcott, named in the starting line-up for the first time since before the World Cup, had a half-chance early on after being picked out by Ainsley Maitland-Niles, but his final effort lacked power.

-Leicester had a half-chance of their own in the 20th minute as Iheanacho got on the end of a Harvey Barnes free-kick but was unable to direct his header goalwards.
+Leicester had a half-chance of their own in the 20th minute as Iheanacho got on the end of a James Maddison free-kick but was unable to direct his header goalwards.

 The majority of the first half had been largely devoid of quality and chances but Southampton received a lifeline in the 30th minute when referee Robert Jones pointed to the penalty spot after Walcott's cross hit Timothy Castagne's hand.